SamWibatt/GameTree/README.md

 # MIGRATION NOTICE:

-I am migrating my repositories to GitLab and will remove this one when that's settled.
+I am migrating my repositories to GitLab and will remove the github one when that's settled.
-Please see the new version at https://gitlab.com/SamWibatt/gametree
+Please see the new version at https://gitlab.com/SamWibatt/gametree (unless you're already there)

 # GameTree
 Platform independent C++11 object library for game development